Spiritual, Moral, Social and Cultural Education (SMSC)

 HT Black Lives Matter Committee (BLMC) are a group of 24 student leaders and ambassadors for the school who proactively promote anti-racism and inclusivity in our school community.

 On Friday 22nd October 2021, our BLMC created a Cultural Buffet experience by collaborating to bring a rich culinary experience to HT!
-This event has also been led by the students in the group with great enthusiasm and passion for food and culture.
-We are delighted to invite families and friends of our BLMC to school to this event and will share more about the event with you in the next newsletter.
+This event was led by the students in the group with great enthusiasm and passion for food and culture.
+We are delighted to invite families and friends of our BLMC to school to this event again on 21st October 2022.

 We have a group of diversity student ambassadors leading this work at HT.